Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model

 \subsubsection{Experiment with real airborne data}

+Two real airborne images, namely, Jasper Ridge dataset and urban dataset, were used to validate the proposed scheme.

-Jasper Ridge is a widely used hyperspectral dataset.
+\textbf{Jasper Ridge} is a widely used hyperspectral dataset.
 A subimage of $100\times100$ pixels were used to test the performance of our proposed method and several other compared algorithms.
 Each pixel was recorded at 224 channels ranging from 380 nm to 2500 nm with spectral resolution up to 9.46 nm.
 After removing the channels affected by water vapor and the atmospheric environment, 198 channels were kept.
 The number of endmembers was set to 5, including water, tree, soil, road, and the 5th endmember.

 The same network defined in Table~\ref{Tab.network_structure} was used for this data, with $B=198$, and $R=5$, with the learning rate set to $1\times10^{-4}$.
 The batch size used in this experiment was set to 512, and the number of training epochs was set to 50.
 The parameter $\lambda$ was set to $1\times10^{-3}$, and $\gamma$ was set to $1\times10^{-8}$ in this experiment.
-Figure~\ref{fig.endJ} illustrates the extracted endmembers by the proposed algorithm.
-Figure~\ref{fig.abundance_map} illustrates the estimated abundance maps of the five endmembers obtained by these algorithms.
+Figure~\ref{fig.curve_jas} illustrates the extracted endmembers by the proposed algorithm.
+Figure~\ref{fig.map_jas} illustrates the estimated abundance maps of the five endmembers obtained by these algorithms.
 We observe that the proposed algorithm provides a shaper and clearer map of different materials.
-Figure~\ref{fig.map_nonlinear} shows the energy of the nonlinear components estimated by these algorithms.
+Figure~\ref{fig.map_nonlinear_jas} shows the energy of the nonlinear components estimated by these algorithms, and the nonlinear energy of the pixel is the sum of the nonlinear component of all spectral bands.
 These maps demonstrate that nonlinear components are active at the boundary or transition parts of different regions, e.g. at the water shore.
 The proposed algorithm provides a clear map of nonlinear components with several particular locations emphasized.

-Note that this real data is extensively used in hyperspectral unmixing, however no ground-truth information is available for a quantitative performance evaluation of abundance.
+Note that this real data is extensively used in hyperspectral unmixing, however, no ground-truth information is available for a quantitative performance evaluation of abundance.
 Thus, the reconstruction error (RE) defined by: